Investing with Acorns: Acorns Review – Is Acorns Worth It?

 Essentially, the dollar amount of your management fee increases with the amount of money you have in your account whenever the fee is a percentage.

-With Acorns, the flat management fee has the opposite effect.
+With Acorns, the flat account fees have the opposite effect.

-Let’s say you sign up for the Personal plan, which is Acorns’ most popular plan.
+Let’s say you sign up for the Bronze plan, which is Acorns’ most popular plan.

 You know that your monthly fee will be $3, which might not sound like a lot.